BBVA/apicheck/docs/source/commands/commands.rst

 .. _ac_j2y:

-This command convert a content from JSON format to YAML.
+This command convert from JSON format to YAML.

 Usage examples: